Volunteers were critical to helping Patrick Henry teachers and families cope with the pandemic.

-It’s very important to show gratitude to your volunteers.
+It’s very important to show gratitude to your volunteers often.
 Here’s a sample email you can adapt to say thank you.

 And don’t forget to celebrate your volunteers during Volunteer Appreciation Month in April - and at every opportunity!

-The most successful volunteers are curious, responsive, persistent, compassionate, enthusiastic, flexible, and active listeners.
+The most successful volunteers are available, dependable, curious, responsive, persistent, compassionate, enthusiastic, flexible - and are active listeners.
 They will anticipate what is needed, and recommend solutions as problems come up.